Back to Reference

 Here are some key benefits of using RFPs:

-- Remove bias: For many government agencies, issuing an RFP is regulatory as it presents a transparent and auditable document of decision-making.
+• Remove bias: For many government agencies—which purchase around $665 billion in goods and services annually—issuing an RFP is regulatory as it presents a transparent and auditable document of decision-making.
 As a private business, an RFP will also help you stay objective and eliminate bias.
-Since you’ll be getting standardized data from potential suppliers, making an objective decision on your ideal candidate becomes easier.
+Since you'll be getting standardized data from potential suppliers, making an objective decision on your ideal candidate becomes easier.

-- Competitive pricing: RFP documents are typically associated with high-value projects.
+• Competitive pricing: RFP documents are typically associated with high-value projects.
 As a result, partnering with the right company is crucial to keep your costs as low as possible while getting excellent value for your money.
-Since vendors know that the RFP system is competitive, they are more likely to present their best offers in terms of strategy, processes, and associated costs.
+Since vendors know that the RFP system is competitive, they are more likely to present their best offers, which can lead to product and service costs being reduced by 10 to 25 percent.

 So, how do you create an RFP that effectively communicates your needs while ensuring you get relevant information from potential vendors?